-I also acknowledge with a deep sense of reverence, my gratitude towards My Parents for their love, prayers, caring, and sacrifices for educating and preparing me for the future, I hope to never disappoint you.
+I also acknowledge with a deep sense of reverence, my gratitude towards My Parents for their love, prayers, caring, and sacrifices for educating and preparing me for the future, I hope to be always a pride for you.
 I am very much thankful also to my sisters and brother Amel, Mohamed, Leila, sister in law Fatiha, brother in law Abdelkader, and my nieces and nephew Ines, Anes, Lilia, and Anya, who has always supported me morally and encourage me.

-At last but not least, gratitude goes to all of my friends who directly or indirectly helped me: Sabah, Hanene, Bochra, Amina, Edina, Yacine, Marouane.
-Special thanks go to Rabab Benotsmane for the keen interest shown to complete this thesis successfully.
+At last but not least, gratitude goes to all of my friends who directly or indirectly helped me: Sabah, Hanene, Ikram, Amina, Bochra, Edina, Yacine, Marouane.
+Special thanks go to Rabab Benotsmane, my lovely sister in Hungary for the keen interest shown to complete this thesis successfully.

-I dedicate the fruits of this work to my grandmothers, and my Prof. Dr. R.Kessas, who I lost in 2020, and with all my love; I wish they would be in Heaven.
+I dedicate the fruits of this work to my grandmothers, and my Prof. Dr. R.Kessas, who I lost in 2020, and with all my love; May they rest in peace.